UnionOfRAD/manual/en/models/creating-data-sources.md

 ## Handling Errors

 So far, there are two exceptional conditions which we've encountered in our data source.
 The first is that this data source does not support delete operations.
-Accordingly, we should override the `delete()` method, so that it raises an exception if called.
-Lithium's `data` package provides a generic `QueryException` for failed query operations.
+Accordingly, we should override the `delete()` method, so that it raises an exception if called. li3's `data` package provides a generic `QueryException` for failed query operations.
 We can use it to prevent delete operations from proceeding, and notify other developers that these API calls aren't permitted.

 First, import `QueryException` at the top of the data source class: